The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 Selecting an object

-The Interactive Night Sky Map allows you to easily locate a planet, the Moon, the Sun, stars, constellations, and comets.
+The Interactive Night Sky Map allows you to easily locate a planet, the Moon, the Sun, stars, constellations, asterisms, and comets.
 You can track the movement of an object across the sky above the selected location during the chosen time period.
+The Night Sky Map is available on both desktop and mobile, with slightly different device layouts and functionalities.
+For the best mobile experience, we advise using the map in a vertical position.
+Landscape mode will provide a desktop-like experience.

-To select an object, click on the search icon to open the search panel (if it is not already open).
-From here, you can choose between four categories: “Sun, Moon, Planets,” “Constellations,” “Stars,” and “Comets.”
-Within these categories, you can choose a specific planet, star, constellation, etc. Alternatively, you can click directly on the object of interest in the Night Sky Map or use the search bar in the search panel to find the object you want to see.
+To select an object, click on the magnifying glass to open the search panel (if it is not already open).
+From here, you can choose between five categories: “Sun, Moon, Planets,” “Stars,” “Constellations,” “Asterisms,” and “Comets.”
+Within these categories, you can choose a specific planet, star, constellation, etc. Alternatively, you can click directly on the object of interest in the Night Sky Map.
+If you are on desktop, hovering over an object with your mouse will display its name.
+You can also use the search bar in the search panel to find the object you want to see.
 When you start typing in the search bar, a selection of suitable objects from any category will appear.

-To stop following an object, close the search panel by clicking on the X, or select a different object by clicking on it in the map or finding it in the search panel.
+To stop following an object you can click on the X in the search panel.
+On desktop, this will deselect the object while keeping the search panel open, and on mobile (vertical view) it will close the search panel fully.
+You can also select a different object by clicking on it in the map or finding it in the search panel.

 • Polar day: The Sun does not set in the selected location on the selected date (Midnight Sun).